ThomasBassa/near-netcar/docs/Design.md

     •   colour sensor comes on
 4. if colour sensor detects no sidewalk

-    •   use last joystick input (left/right) and use opposite for 1 sec
+    •   use last joystick input (left/right) and turn opposite direction for 1 second

-Use Case- switch to manual mode

-1. press button on website to switch to manual mode

 #Mounting Container
-28 Qt.
-Latch Box

-Dimensions: 23”x16”x6”

-Holes will be drilled into the container around the struts and attached to the struts with zip ties.The holes at the bottom of the container will then be sealed with rubber cement to prevent water from entering.
+A 28 Qt.
+Latch Box with dimensions 23" x 16" x 6" will be used.
+Holes will be drilled into the container around the struts and attached to the struts with zip ties.
+The holes at the bottom of the container will then be sealed with rubber cement to prevent water from entering the container.
+The container has a lid for protection.